radarsat1/dimple/doc/messages.md

     /world/mesh/create <s:name> <s:filename.3ds> [f:x] [f:y] [f:z]

-These messages create a named object as either a prism, sphere, or arbitrary mesh, which must be specified in the .3DS file format.
+These messages create a named object as either a prism, sphere, or arbitrary mesh, which must be specified in a format supported by CHAI 3D, currently this includes .3ds, .obj, and .stl file formats.
 Optionally, an initial position can be specified.
 The initial size will be quite small, so these messages are usually followed up by a ''/size'' or ''/radius'' message.